yizhilll/SuperGPQA/README.md

 1. **SuperGPQA is primarily composed of newly created data**, but it also incorporates a small fraction of transformed content from other datasets.
 2. If using SuperGPQA, please **comply with the original dataset licenses** when dealing with any referenced content.
 3. We encourage proper attribution—if you use SuperGPQA in your research, please **cite and acknowledge the original dataset contributors**.

-## 📜 License

-**SuperGPQA** is a composite dataset that includes both original content and portions of data derived from other sources.
-The dataset is made available under the **[Open Data Commons Attribution License (ODC-BY)](https://opendatacommons.org/licenses/by/)**, which asserts no copyright over the underlying content.

-This means that while the dataset itself is freely available for use, you are required to:
-- Give appropriate credit to the original creators of any third-party data included in SuperGPQA.
-- Comply with the respective licenses of the referenced datasets.

-For more details, please refer to the [ODC-BY License](https://opendatacommons.org/licenses/by/) and the licenses of the referenced datasets.

 ## 📚 Citation